 - Just an FYI, literally every building has a metal detector that you must go through to enter including the museums.
 Keep this in mind as you prepare your bags and purses for the day.

 - I walked about 12 miles between Friday and Sunday.
 Walking is the best way to get to the monuments efficiently.
-For example, from the Lincoln Memorial is about 2 miles.
-One time we stop on the Memorial steps and decided the Capitol couldn’t be THAT far.
+For example, from the Lincoln Memorial to the Capitol is about 2 miles.
+One time we stood on the Memorial steps and decided the Capitol couldn’t be THAT far.
 Well, that “hill” took us out.

 - Book your Capitol Tours through your Representative or Senator.
 If you do it ahead, they will have one of their staff members escort you.
-This is all around better than the general public tour, because it’s smaller and more personal.
+This is all around better than the general public tour, because it is smaller and more personal.

 - From your same representative you can obtain gallery passes to sit in on the Senate and House proceedings.
 We happened to visit on a Friday, a day that is apparently a part of the weekend to Congress!
 If this is something you want to do, plan to arrive on Thursday or stay through Monday.